CDCgov/EPHTrackR/README.md

 publicly available data stored on the [CDC National Environmental Public Health Tracking Network](https://www.cdc.gov/nceh/tracking/about.htm) (Tracking Network) via a connection with the [Tracking Network Data API](https://ephtracking.cdc.gov/apihelp).
-Associated metadata can be found on the Tracking Network [Indicators and Data](https://ephtracking.cdc.gov/searchMetadata) page.
+A detailed user guide describing available API calls and associated outputs can be found at that link.
+Associated metadata for downloaded measure data can be found on the Tracking Network [Indicators and Data](https://ephtracking.cdc.gov/searchMetadata) page.
 Users might find it easier to view the online [Data Explorer](https://ephtracking.cdc.gov/DataExplorer/) to get a sense of